woohoolabs/yin/README.md

 ##### Pagination links

 The JSON:API spec makes it available to provide pagination links for your resource collections.
 Yin is able to help you in this regard too.
-You only have use the `Links::setPagination()` method when you define the links of your document or resources.
-It expects the URI being paginated and an object implementing the `PaginationLinkProviderInterface` as seen in the following example:
+You only have use the `Links::setPagination()` method when you define links for your documents or resources.
+It expects the paginated URI and an object implementing the `PaginationLinkProviderInterface` as seen in the following example:

 ```php